The Complete Guide to Metal Detecting Accessories

 Making sure to pick out the best metal detector shovel with the best features is essential to the treasure hunt.
 One the most requested features on target recovery tools are the serrated edges.
 The serrated edge allows treasure hunters to cut into the dirt and pull it out easier than using a non-serrated edge.
 This feature is available on treasure hunting knives as well as metal detecting shovels and trowels.

 While having the correct target recovery tool for the job is important, it is also necessary to have the correct accessories.
 A lot of treasure hunters carry probes and pinpointers to help them locate the exact spot of the target without damaging the target itself.
+Some of the best pinpointers are the Garrett Pro-Pointer AT Waterproof Pinpointer or the Minelab Pro-Find 35 Pinpointer, but you read our guide on the best pinpointer metal detectors for more information.
 This is important because metal detecting shovels can damage the target if the user is not careful.

 The probe will accurately identify the depth of the target by just being pushed into the ground.
 This will make it easier to locate the target without damaging it by simply removing the guess work.
 Treasure hunters also use a pinpointer that can accurately detect where the target is in the ground with just a beep or vibration.
 It’s great for absolutely accuracy as even the probe maybe hitting something that is not a reputable target.
 It is also important to pick out a good pouch to store the digging tools in as they can get lost or damaged if left out in the open.